 - Avoid water spray from the bloom.

-- Do not allow pets or livestock to drink water near the bloom, eat bloom material, or lick fur
+- Do not allow pets or livestock to drink water near the bloom, eat bloom material, or lick fur after contact.

 - If people, pets, or livestock come into contact with a bloom, rinse off with clean water as soon as possible and contact a doctor or veterinarian.

 - Participate in the Wyoming Nutrient Work Group and help provide DEQ with input on how to most effectively address nutrient pollution.

-- Be aware of potential contributions from your own home; use the recommended amount of fertilizer on your lawn, use phosphorus-free detergents, fix leaky septic systems and pick up pet waste.
+- Be aware of potential contributions from your own home; use the recommended amount of fertilizer on your lawn, use phosphorus-free detergents, fix leaky septic systems, and pick up pet waste.